soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 All of this is nice and fun.
-And indeed now we can't write `"Hello"` where we'd expect either a paragraph or a header, but we can still write `HtmlBodyContent "hello"` and get something that isn't a paragraph or a header.
+And indeed now we can't write `"Hello"` where we'd expect either a paragraph or a header, but we can still write `HtmlStructure "hello"` and get something that isn't a paragraph or a header.
 Next we'll see how we can make this illegal as well using modules and smart constructors.